SayedSuhaib/todo-notes-app/README.md

 API Endpoints:

 1.Create a New To-Do Note
-    -Endpoint: POST /api/notes
+- Endpoint: POST /api/notes
-    -Description: Create a new to-do note.
+- Description: Create a new to-do note.

     Request Body:
     {